-Is the Disneyland Food & Wine Festival Kid-Friendly?
+Is the Disneyland Food and Wine Festival Kid-Friendly?

 With a name like Food & Wine, I’m sure a lot of families are questioning whether this is really an event for kids.
 Will your kids eat the more unique recipes the festival features?
 Will the booze be flowing a bit too freely for families to feel comfortable?

 Let me at least put those fears to rest.
-While there have been a few reports of partying at Epcot’s Food and Wine Festival getting out of hand at Walt Disney World, I saw none of that behavior at Disneyland.
-Adults were imbibing responsibly.
-We Californians may drink a lot of wine, but that just means we know how to handle it too.
+While there have been a few reports of partying at Epcot’s Food and Wine Festival getting out of hand at Walt Disney World, I have really never seen that behavior at Disneyland.
+Adults seem to be imbibing responsibly.
+We Californians may drink a lot of wine, but that probably just means we know how to handle it too.

 As for the food, there are certainly dishes many of your little picky eaters might not try, but there are some kid-friendly picks in the bunch.
 Disney even lists the more kid-friendly options in the Tasting Passport booklet that festival goers can pick up.
-For the pickiest of eaters in 2020, I’d recommend the pepperoni pizza egg rolls at California Craft Brews or the carbonara macaroni and cheese at the Garlic Kissed festival marketplace, minus the breadcrumb/bacon topping.
-I can’t imagine most kids turning up their noses at either.
+There’s nearly always a mac & cheese or two on the menu each year, so most parents should start there (perhaps leaving off any toppings).

 First and foremost, the highlight for kids is the Junior Chef experience.
 In previous years this experience featured Chef Goofy.
 Starting in 2022 it transitioned to a new character host from a Disney Junior series and is called Alice’s Wonderland Bakery Unbirthday Party.
 (Chef Goofy is still around for a photo meet and greet.)
-Kids ages 3-11 can cook with Goofy over in Hollywood Land at the festival stage there.
-If your child is dead set on this experience, arrive early (at least 30 minutes in advance but ideally up to 60), as there is no advance signup or FASTPASS available.
+Kids ages 3-11 can “cook” over in Hollywood Land at the festival stage there by decorating a cupcake.
+If your child is determined to participate in this experience, arrive early (at least 30 minutes in advance but ideally up to 60), as there is no advance signup available.